 Need we look any further than Prince Harry to see why this one has made the list again?
 It's had a firm spot in the top five for a while now and actually was the number one boy's name in 2012.
 The regal title comes from the medieval form of Henry, which means "home" and "power, ruler."
 We can't forget to remind you that J.K.
 Rowling based her whole seven-book series on a character with this name, Harry Potter.
 It's also likely become more popular since the rise of One Direction star Harry Styles.

 A nickname for John no longer, Jack was actually the MVP of baby boy names in Britain for years until Oliver ousted him.
 It does still originate from the name John, coming from the Hebrew name "Yochanan," which means "God is gracious."
 Hollywood is also on board—Luke Perry and Meg Ryan have both used this title for their sons.

 Nameberry calls this favorite UK moniker "friendly" (perhaps because of its association with the cartoon character Charlie Brown?).
 This title is also the name of British writer Roald Dahl's famous character in the book Charlie and the Chocolate Factory.
 Like Jack, Charlie is no longer just a nickname.
 Its roots go back to the Old English word ceorl, meaning "man."

 Other popular British baby names for boys:

-Be sure to read about the top baby sleeping tips, and tell us which of the above British baby names you like best in the comments!
+Be sure to read about how a top sleep consultant sleep-trained her baby, and tell us which of the above British baby names you like best in the comments!